Developer Debug Tools

 Default:300

 The number of seconds to temporarily extend the cURL timeout while timing.
-Set tonull
+Set tonullor0to skip timeout changes.

 ddtt_stop_timer( $start, $timeout = true, $milliseconds = false )